saritasa-nest/saritasa-forge-admin/README.md

 ## View Site URL

 Located in the top right corner of the admin panel is a "View Site" link, configurable to direct users to the website URL.
-The default URL is "/".You can customize this value using the Fluent API:
+The default URL is "/".
+You can customize this value using the Fluent API:

-**Using Fluent API:**

 ```csharp
 services.AddNetForge(optionsBuilder =>